White House Says It Will No Longer Release Visitor Logs To The Public

 "The only reasonable conclusion is to believe the Trump administration has many things it is trying to hide," the American Civil Liberties Union said in a statement, also referencing the administration's relationship with the media.

-It's worth noting that former President Barack Obama did not pledge to release these records until eight months into his presidency.
+Former President Barack Obama did not pledge to release these records until eight months into his presidency.
 "For the first time in history, records of White House visitors will be made available to the public on an ongoing basis," Obama stated at the time, calling it a sign of the openness and transparency of his administration.

+The Washington Post says the Obama White House released the names of "nearly 6 million lobbyists and other visitors."
 At the same time, the Center for Public Integrity has questioned the completeness of the Obama records, as The Two-Way reported.

+And the Post details several exceptions to the policy of releasing names:

+"The policy permitted some exceptions to disclosure, including purely private visits to the Obama family, such as friends arriving for sleepovers with the president's school-age daughters.
+The Obama White House also maintained the prerogative not to release records of particularly 'sensitive' meetings, such as interviews with potential Supreme Court nominees."

 CREW said it filed a lawsuit this week against the Trump administration "to make sure they would continue to release the logs."
 It says the National Security Archive and the Knight First Amendment Institute at Columbia University are also part of the lawsuit.

+This isn't the only meeting location that watchdog groups are concerned about.
+This week, CREW and other groups also asked a federal court in New York "to include visitor logs for Mar-a-Lago and Trump's Manhattan residence, Trump Tower," NPR's Greg Allen reported.

-As we reported, CREW also filed lawsuits against the Obama administration before it said it would release the meeting details.
+CREW also filed lawsuits against the Obama administration before it said it would release the meeting details, as we have reported.

-The Trump White House will also shutter a section of the White House website launched by the Obama White House as an effort to streamline transparency for the public, NPR's Domenico Montanaro reported.
+The Trump White House said it will shutter a section of the White House website launched by the Obama White House as an effort to streamline transparency for the public, NPR's Domenico Montanaro reported.
 The Trump White House calls it "duplicative."

+One recent visitor to White House grounds recently resulted in a scandal: House Intelligence Chairman Devin Nunes, who went to White House grounds last month to view classified information.

+"There was outcry over how he briefed the president and the press, but did not share the data with his colleagues on the committee," The Two-Way reported.
+Nunes later announced that he has temporarily stepped aside from his committee's probe into Russian meddling in the 2016 election.